ink-age/ink-age.github.io/_posts/2018-12-10-Billy-Jealousy-Tattoo-Lotion.md

  ![picture2](/images/picture2.jpg)

   Another option is Aquaphor Advanced Therapy Healing Ointment.
 I like this product because it hydrates the skin and prevents dryness.
-I also like that you can get a 14 fl. oz, it's around $12.00 .
+I also like that you can get a 14 fl. oz, around $12.00 .